 TLDR: In short, DFA (detrended fluctuation analysis) alpha 1 measures the noise spectrum of your heart.
 As you ramp up the intensity of a workout and your heart has to work harder, the kind of noise - which the value of DFA alpha 1 represents - changes.
 Recent research has shown that DFA alpha 1 crosses below 0.75 at your aerobic threshold and below 0.5 at your anaerobic threshold .
 For a more detailed explanation, check our in-depth blog post about DFA alpha 1.

 DFA alpha 1 might prove to be a groundbreaking advancement to correctly set our training zones and track fitness.
 It only requires you to wear a heart rate monitor that tracks HRV (Polar H10 recommended).
 This way, you will be able to

 Imagine being able to detect your fitness level during most activities that are hard enough to cross either threshold, without even thinking about fitness testing.
 This is what we're striving towards.

 You can use real time logging of HRV data as well, see for example the HRV Logger by HRV4Training (Android and iOS) or FatMaxxer (Android).
 Your DFA alpha 1 data is available for each activity under "View Analysis" for your past activities in the AI Endurance Dashboard.

 We have created dedicated ramp tests for cycling and running in the AI Endurance app.
 These make it as easy as possible for you to accurately test your DFA alpha 1 thresholds with Garmin and Zwift.
-Simply go to your AI Endurance Account page and either
+Simply go to your AI Endurance Apps page and either